ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Related Work

 \paragraph{Machine-Learning-Assisted Directed Evolution (MLDE)} To enhance traditional directed evolution \citep{de}, MLDE leverages machine learning models to predict sequence fitness and guide the selection of promising mutants for screening \citep{yang_mlde_intro_ref}. \citet{finetuning_de} iteratively fine-tune ESM-1b \citep{esm1b} with data annotated by a surrogate model. \citet{mlde} mask k-mers of a wild-type sequence and use ESM-2 \citep{esm2} to propose new candidate sequences.
 The work of \citet{clade, clade_2} and \citet{mlde_on_aa} explores clustering amino acids with similar properties; however, it differs from our approach by assuming a small number of fixed mutational sites.

 \paragraph{Reinforcement Learning and Generative Flow Networks (GFNs)} DyNaPPO uses an ensemble of surrogate models with varying architectures to train a generative policy that constructs candidate sequences amino acid by amino acid \citep{dynappo}.
 Rather than acting in the sequence space, LatProtRL \citep{latprotrl} learns a generative policy operating in the latent space of ESM-2 \citep{esm2}.
 GFNs use a surrogate model to learn a stochastic policy that samples sequences proportionally to their predicted fitness values \citep{gfn_al}; however, when the proxy is misspecified, they can perform poorly \citep{overconfident_oracles, gfn_al_cs}.
-To address this, \citet{gfn_al_cs} introduced GFN-AL-$\delta$CS, a strategy enabling to control a trade-off between novelty and robustness based on uncertainty of the proxy.
+To address this, \citet{gfn_al_cs} proposed GFN-AL-$\delta$CS, a strategy enabling to control a trade-off between novelty and robustness based on uncertainty of the proxy.

-\paragraph{Bayesian Optimization (BO)} BO is a commonly used framework for optimizing expensive black-box functions and has been widely applied to the design of biological sequences under limited evaluation budgets \citep{some_bayes, lambo, lambo2, clonebo}.
+\paragraph{Bayesian Optimization (BO)} BO is a commonly used framework for optimizing expensive black-box functions and has been widely applied to the design of biological sequences under limited evaluation budgets \citep{bayes_uc, lambo, lambo2, clonebo}.
 Among these approaches, \citet{clonebo} optimize antibodies by sampling from a LLM trained on clonal families, using a twisted SMC procedure to incorporate knowledge about previous experimental measurements.
+A detailed comparison of \ourfantasticmethod{} and \citet{clonebo} can be found in Appendix~\ref{extended_rel_work}.

 \paragraph{Generative and Energy-Based Models} \citet{walk_jump} use Langevin Markov-Chain Monte Carlo to sample from smoothed data distributions for antibody discovery. \citet{ggs} construct a smoothed version of the fitness landscape prior to training a surrogate model, whose gradients are then used to guide the design of new sequences.
 However, the approach depends on a smoothing-strength hyperparameter, which is highly sensitive to the underlying fitness landscape and difficult to tune in practice.
-Frameworks introduced by \citet{cbas} or \citet{prot_em} can propose new candidate sequences by sampling from generative models like VAEs \citep{vae}.
+Frameworks introduced by \citet{cbas} or \citet{prot_em} can propose new candidate sequences by sampling from generative models like VAEs \citep{vae}. \citet{ghaffari2024robust} present a VAE with a fitness-structured latent space, enabling robust optimization despite the sparsity and ruggedness of the underlying fitness landscape.